SpacehuhnTech/wifiduck.com/index.md

   </a>
 </p>

-A nicely encased, inconspicuous looking BadUSB by Maltronics.
+This encased and inconspicuous looking BadUSB by Maltronics comes with both USB-A and USB-C.
-Having USB-A and USB-C makes it compatible with all kind of devices.
-It comes flashed with the WiFi Duck firmware and works plug and play.
+It runs the WiFi Duck firmware and works plug and play.
 ℹ️ **[Documentation can be found here](http://docs.maltronics.com/malduino-w/)**

 ## DSTIKE WiFi Duck